 Without warning came the tussle and tug.
 If you don’t know what I’m talking about, I mean the tussle and tug in my spirit.
 That sense of knowing something wasn’t quite right.
 I prayed and then I battled, sensing something was trying very hard to get me unsettled.
 Then I heard the Lord speak, softly and gently.
 “Which do you like more?
 Accounting or ministry?”
 “Ministry, of course,” I answered.

 Three weeks later, the Lord woke me up insisting that I fast and pray, starting immediately.
 So, I did.
 That day after work, my employer came into my office, shut the door and politely and kindly informed me that it was nearing the end of my 90-day probation.
 It wasn’t working out as well as I thought.
 I was released from my employment.
 Just like that.
-A week and a half before Christmas.
+Two weeks before Christmas.
 Perplexed and shocked, I just sat there and listened to his kind explanation.
 I was stunned.
 I really liked working there.
-Moreover, I really liked and respected the people I was working with.
+I really like and respect the people I was working with.
 I must interject, I know I walk in God’s favor because they allowed me to stay until the end of the year, which is almost unheard of.

 That very afternoon, my heart sank again.
 I received a text from the mortgage company who was working with me to buy my long-awaited dream come true.
 I had to tell her I was laid off and would have to put off my dream of owning my own home yet again for an undetermined length of time.
-Yep.
-This was too much at one time.
+I was crushed and couldn’t contain the tears any longer.

 Then God did what he does so very well.
 He spelled it out for me.
 I called you to be a prophet.
 I sent you to Victory to walk under that mantel.
 I sent you to ORU to prepare.
 My response, “I thought you wanted me to finish my business degree after you told me you would open doors for ministry for me through business.”
 To which God responded, “That’s not exactly what I had in mind.”

 It took about two seconds and I was talking with Oral Roberts University about a degree plan change.
 To my relief, mission accomplished in about a week.
 I had instant and complete peace.
 I was able to continue working at my previous employment, resuming my previous responsibilities with a little more income, but not exactly in the same.
 This time I would be contract labor.
 In this way, I would be more available for ministry opportunities.